Explore Limerick City

 If you have more time in Limerick…

-Ballyhoura Mountain Bike Trail Network
+Ballyhoura Mountain Bike Trails

-Active families after some adventure can try off-road cycling on the Ballyhoura Mountain Bike Trail Network.
+Active families after some adventure can try off-road cycling on the Ballyhoura Mountain Bike Trails.
 Take your pick from tricky forest road climbs to easier boardwalk sections, depending on the age of your children, and how fit you’re feeling.
 Rent bikes at Trailriders Mountain Bikes, where staff make sure that you have everything you need to make some unforgettable memories.
 They also offer family rates if you call ahead of time.

 With so much fun to choose from, you'll remember your family break in Limerick for a long time to come.
 Check out our Limerick destination page to see how many fun activities for the whole family are packed into the Treaty County.